OzBonus/CodeEval/README.md

 # CodeEval
-These are my solutions to CodeEval challenges.
+These are my solutions to CodeEval challenges, coded in Python 3.4.3